 Instructions

 Saute leeks.
-After you’ve gathered and prepped all of your ingredients, heat a Dutch oven or soup pot (with a cover) over medium to medium-high heat.
-Once the pot is hot, add the olive oil and leek leaves.
+After you've gathered and prepped all of your ingredients, heat a Dutch oven or soup pot (with a cover) over medium heat.
+Once hot, add the olive oil and leek leaves.
 Saute the leek leaves, occasionally stirring, until bright green, fragrant, and soft, about 2-3 minutes.

 Brown the turkey.
 Next, add the ground turkey and cook, breaking into crumbles, until almost completely browned.
-Once the turkey is almost cooked, stir in the tomato paste and cook about 1 minute more.
-“Frying” the tomato paste before adding liquid can help bring out extra flavor.
-Just be careful not to let it burn. 🙂
+Once the turkey is almost cooked, stir in the tomato paste and cook for about one more minute.
+"Frying" the tomato paste before adding liquid can help bring out extra flavor.
+Just be careful not to let it burn.

 Add chili staples and simmer.
-To continue, add the low FODMAP broth, diced sweet potatoes, chopped tomatoes, low FODMAP taco seasoning, and ground cinnamon to the turkey mixture and stir to mix.
-Turn the heat to high, and bring the soup to a boil.
+To continue, add the low FODMAP broth, diced sweet potatoes, chopped tomatoes, ground cinnamon, paprika, cumin, ancho chili powder, dried oregano, and optional cayenne. to the turkey mixture and stir to mix.
+Turn the heat to high, and bring the chili to a boil.
 Cover, reduce the heat to medium-low, and simmer for 12-15 minutes or until the sweet potatoes are tender when poked with a fork.

 Season and serve.
-If you’d like, adjust the flavor with salt and pepper.
-The amount used will depend on the taco seasoning that you use.
+If you'd like, adjust the flavor with salt and pepper.
+The amount of salt used will depend on the broth used.

-Serve this chili warm topped with optional garnishes like sliced green onion tops (green parts only), shredded cheddar, and crushed corn tortilla chips.
+Serve this chili warm topped with optional garnishes like sliced green onion tops (green parts only), shredded low-FODMAP cheese, and crushed corn tortilla chips.

 Like most soups, stews, and chilis, I find this Low FODMAP Turkey Chili to be even more delicious the next day as leftovers.